|

 “process your application”.

-procedures that you did when you sought traditional employment: send a
+the same procedures that you did when you sought traditional employment:

-resume, get an interview, fill out some tax forms, and agree upon wages
+send a resume, get an interview, fill out some tax forms, and agree upon

 JOB CATEGORIES

-from home has come a long way since envelope-stuffing and craft assembly,
+working from home has come a long way since envelope-stuffing and craft

-To demonstrate, I’ve broken down different types of telecommuting arrangements
+assembly, To demonstrate, I’ve broken down different types of telecommuting

 1) 100% REMOTE OR VIRTUAL

-meet your employer or your client.
+never personally meet your employer or your client.
 Your location is irrelevant.
-You will

 jobs under this heading will require that you are very computer literate.

-are trust issues.
-You will need to be very good at selling yourself on
+because there are trust issues.
+You will need to be very good at selling

 2) HALF IN/HALF OUT